-Performance Measure Definition of Measure Minimum Standard Course completion (Success Rate) Term percentage of credit course enrollment where the 67% student receives a grade of "C" or better.
+Performance Measure Definition of Measure Minimum Standard 1.
+Course completion (Success Rate) Term percentage of credit course enrollment where the 67% student receives a grade of "C" or better.
 2. Student Retention (Fall to Fall Term percentage of students who are enrolled on or after 44% Persistence) census date in the fall term of the subsequent academic year.
-3. Associate Degree Completion Number of degrees earned in an Academic year.
+3. Associate Degree Completion Number of degrees eamed in an Academic year.
 312 4.
-Certificate Completion Number of certificates earned in an Academic year.
+Certificate Completion Number of certificates eamed in an Academic year.
 222 5.
 Transfer to 4 Year Institution Number of first-time College students tracked over 6 years who transfer.
+175

-175 definitions than the college metric.
+Institutional Effectiveness Indicators (Scorecard data - CCCO Datamart) Note: Most of these measures are cohort measures with different definitions than the college metric.
 Please refer to the definitions page for the complete definition, or the website below.

-Institutional Effectiveness Indicators (Scorecard data - CCCO Datamart) Note: Most of these measures are cohort measures with different